-Following these authors, and considering that there is an immigrant preference for home-country products, we will expect a positive effect of immigration on imports and a negative effect on exports.
+Following these authors, and considering that there is an immigrant preference for home-country products and the additional information brought by immigrants is more relevant to consumer goods than to producer goods, we will expect a positive effect of immigration on imports and a negative effect on exports.
+However, if we consider that the immigrant stock includes skilled immigrants and immigrant entrepreneurs, this may explain the positive effect on exports.

-However, the HO trade model is an inter-industry trade type model.
+The HO trade model is an inter-industry trade type model.
 When we consider IIT, the reality can be rather different and we can find a complementary, rather than a substitute relationship between trade and international factor movements.
 In this case, trade and immigration can complement each other.
-We can think about market imperfections, namely, information asymmetries and their effect on consumption preferences and intra-industry trade.
+We can think about market imperfections, namely, information asymmetries and their effect on consumption preferences and intraindustry trade.
 In the perfect competition model, the workers have the same preferences and the information on this market is symmetric.
 In the imperfect competition model, if the immigrants have legal registered status, there is more information on their preferences and the transaction costs decrease.
 In the medium or long run, when the immigrants take the citizenship of the host country, the transaction costs also decrease.
 So, if transaction costs are proxied by the costs of acquiring market information, immigration will have a positive effect on bilateral IIT.
 The mechanism is the relation between immigration, market information and trade transaction costs.
 As IIT occurs mainly in differentiated products (Helpman and Krugman, 1985), there is an underlying assumption: the elasticity of substitution between varieties of the same product is higher than the same elasticity between homogeneous products.